 After the Appeal Reviewer is determined, they will first evaluate the notice of appeal to determine whether one of the three bases for appeal is alleged.
 If not, the appeal will be dismissed.
 If so, the Appeal Reviewer will notify the Complainant and the Respondent that the appeal is under consideration as well as whether any change to the prior decision will be made pending resolution of the appeal.
 The Appeal Reviewer may undertake any inquiries that they deem appropriate, including but not limited to requesting the Title IX Coordinator's office to conduct additional investigation.
-Following their examination of the matter, the Appeal Reviewer may grant or deny the appeal or take any action that they deem appropriate.
-The Appeal Reviewer will simultaneously notify the Complainant and the Respondent, in writing, of the decision on appeal, any changes to the result, and that the decision is final.
-This notice must be provided within seven (7) business days of the decision of the appeal.
-The Appeal Reviewer will also notify the VPSA of the decision.
+Following their examination of the matter, the Appeal Reviewer will simultaneously notify the Complainant and the Respondent, in writing, of the decision on appeal, any changes to the result, and that the decision is final.
+This notice must be provided within seven (7) business days of the decision.

-Underage Drinking/Drug Protection: SAIC will not find a student responsible for violating the SAIC Rules of Conduct with respect to use of alcohol or drugs if they are sexually assaulted while under the influence of alcohol or drugs or if they report, in good faith, an alleged violation of this Policy and were engaged in underage drinking or illegal use of drugs during the incident.
-However, SAIC may provide referrals to counseling and/or require educational sessions to address the alcohol or drug use in such cases.
+Underage Drinking/Drug Protection: SAIC will not find a student responsible for violating the School's Rules of Conduct with respect to use of alcohol or drugs if they are sexually assaulted while under the influence of alcohol or drugs or if they report, in good faith, an alleged violation of this Policy and were engaged in underage drinking or illegal use of drugs during the incident.
+However, the School may provide referrals to counseling and/or require educational sessions to address the alcohol or drug use in such cases.
 Excluded from this protection are all students accused of encouraging or voluntarily participating in the assault/sexual assault.